deseretbook/hashformer/README.md

 into the format you specify.
 It can also help verify your transformations by validating input and output data using [Classy Hash](https://github.com/deseretbook/classy_hash).

+Note that Hashformer is not for everyone.
+If your data transformation needs don't involve massive changes to the data structure or values, and/or you don't need multiple people to be able to work on the transformations separately from other code, you might be better off doing your transformations in plain Ruby.

 ### Examples

+Examples of each feature are provided here, but complete documentation for each method lives in the code.

 #### Basic renaming